taterbase/geppetto/README.md

 ```

 ###Common Globals
-There are also top level keys that can be defined to set global commone options:
+There are also top level keys that can be defined to set global common options:

-- `_env` Commen environment variables for each service
+- `_env` Common environment variables for each service
 ```json
 {
   "_env": {"LEVEL": "1", "BOSS": "SnapBack"},